-- threatening to apply force to someone if that person believes that the abuser has the ability to carry out the act can amount to the crime of attempted assault;
+- threatening to apply force to someone if that person believes that the abuser has the ability to carry out the act can amount to the crime of attempted assault

 - threatening to kill or physically harm someone; to burn, destroy, or damage property, or to kill, poison, or injure an animal or bird belonging to the victim can amount to the crime of uttering threats.

-Even though Tom is living in his son-in-law’s house, he could apply for an emergency protection order.
+Even though Tom is living in his son-in-law’s house, Tom could apply for an emergency protection order.
 This means that his son-in-law would have to leave the property, at least for a while.
 This might give Tom some time to find another place to live, perhaps with the help of a social service agency.
 For more information on the types of protection orders that are available in such situations, see Keeping the Abuser Away.

-Tom probably does not want to lay criminal charges against his son-in-law.
+Tom may not want to lay criminal charges against his son-in-law.
 However, there may be times when a more passive approach does not work and he may have to become involved in the criminal justice system.
 It may not be realistic to lay criminal charges while Tom is living in his daughter’s home.
 Other agencies can assist Tom in this situation.

 What can Tom do to prevent his son-in-law from taking his money now and in the future?

 Tom should make sure that he does not give his son-in-law access to his bank accounts or credit cards.
-Tom should seek independent advice before signing anything that his son-in-law asks him to sign.
+Tom should get independent advice before signing anything that his son-in-law asks him to sign.